simpleanalytics/blog/_posts/2022-06-16-cnil-update-google-analytics-is-still-illegal.md

 <p class="caption" markdown="1">
 </p>

-## 3. Conclusion form CNIL Q&A session
+## 3. Conclusion from CNIL Q&A session

 According to the French data protection agency, the main conclusion from the Q&A session is that Google Analytics is still illegal.
 CNIL also confirmed to have issued formal notices to organizations between the first announcement in February and now.
 Businesses have one month to comply; otherwise, they will receive a fine.